Theo3285/TripServiceKata/README.md

  Tip: some namings may be wrong, try to rename as soon as you figure out what they are. i.e. LoggedUser -> LoggedInUser

+ Tip: Try to get rid of the variables when refactoring.
+The less variables there is, the easier it is to refactor.